-The goal of the WHPP Team is to develop and implement management strategies that are aimed at protecting the potable water supplies of the District's service area.
-The responsibilities of the team include updating this plan to reflect new information or data pertaining to changes in water supply sources, new potential sources of contamination, and changes in land uses.
+The members of the Wellhead Protection Team are listed in Table 1 below.
+The goal of the WHPP Team is to develop and implement management strategies that are aimed at protecting District's source water.
+The responsibilities of the team include coordination and collaboration on wellhead protection plan strategies and projects.